madeofpendletonwool/PinePods/README.md

 ## ToDo

-- [ ] Handle situation where there's no audio in a feed
 - [ ] Additional Downloads Page organization - Organize by Podcast
 - [ ] Download entire podcast button.
 For episode archival
 - [ ] Restore Server via GUI